-My husband, Hank, had been the minister of a church in a small town south of Asheville, NC for less than a year.
+For less than a year my husband, Henry, had been the minister of a church in a small town south of Asheville, NC.
 The church building was a three-story, old brick structure, with a large downstairs kitchen, complete with a gas stove and recreation room.
 A soup kitchen and a church run thrift store were part of the ministry of the church to help the needy.
 Both had a fairly good supply of food and lots of clothes.

 Come to the church now!